 It is a beautiful morning in southern Texas.
 Sunny and warm.
 The buzzards were sitting on the fence waiting for the next unlucky critter to bite it while they're skittering across the road.
 I have a load of meat due for delivery at 9:00 a.m.
-I was parked at a truckstop about 6 miles from the yard.
+I was parked at a truck stop about six miles from the yard.
 I got a decent night's sleep and was ready to start the day.

-I was checking out the route and realized that the address from the qualcomm did not match the directions the qualcomm was giving me, and the delivery address on the bill of lading didn't match either of them!
-No problem I thought.
-I have over 2 hours till my delivery time.
+I was checking out the route and realized that the address from the Qualcomm did not match the directions the Qualcomm was giving me, and the delivery address on the bill of lading didn't match either of them!
+No problem, I thought.
+I have over two hours 'til my delivery time.
 So I called my dispatcher.
 The night dispatchers were still on duty.

 He sent me to the other end of the building and said to go around the building and go up the stairs.
-It is now about 10 minutes till my load is due.
-I could tell there were two floors but did not see stairs anywhere!
-SO I am racing around trying doors to try and find the one that opens up to a stairway.
+It is now about 10 minutes 'til my load is due.
+I could tell there were two floors, but did not see stairs anywhere!
+So I am racing around trying doors to try and find the one that opens up to a stairway.
 I finally found it and ran up the stairs with my papers.
-I get them turned in and tell the gal at the desk about the mixup.
+I get them turned in and tell the gal at the desk about the mix up.
 She said "Yeah, that happens a lot."

 "So why doesn't it get fixed???"
 I wonder.
 She gives me the right directions, on roads that actually go through and allow truck access.

-SO I am on time, with about 1 minute to spare, and now I'm siting at the dock waiting for my turn to get unloaded.
+I am on time with about one minute to spare, and now I'm siting at the dock waiting for my turn to get unloaded.
 For 3 1/3 hours.
 Glad I wasn't late!